bauerceptor/rp2040-pico-w/MicroPython/12 - Push-Button Control of LED/README.md

 ## Circuit Schematics
 The image below explains pin configuration of a simple push-button.
-Note that pin 1 and 2 are always connected and same is with pin 3 and 4.
+Note that pin 1 and 3 are always connected and same is with pin 2 and 4.
+(!!
+The numbering of pins could differ but the actual connection is the same)

 ![push-button schematics](button.jpg)